 The table below presents a set of preliminary questions that the evaluators should address in their proposed approach.
-A final, more detailed evaluation matrix will be developed during the inception phase on the basis of extensive document review and initial consultation with key programme stakeholders.
+A final, more detailed evaluation matrix should be developed during the inception phase on the basis of extensive document review and initial consultation with key programme stakeholders, including the programme staff themselves.